sonrai-LLC/extRSAuth/README.md

 This [YouTube explainer video](https://www.youtube.com/watch?v=B49b_y42vNA) describes the SSRS external user authentication problem that extRSAuth addresses.
 Or for the TL;DR; there is [this short screen capture](https://www.youtube.com/watch?v=0NmlrADXvZo) demonstrating how extRSAuth works.

 # Requirements
-This plug-in relies on SSRS 2022 (older versions will work but latest is best to have), and a report server configuration as described in [Microsoft's Reporting Services Custom Security Sample](https://github.com/Microsoft/Reporting-Services/tree/master/CustomSecuritySample)
+This plug-in has been tested to work with SSRS 2022 v16.0.9276.19198 running on SQL Server 2019, SQL Server 2022 and SQL Server 2025.

--Replace **[your_sym_encr_key]** with your symetric encryption key.
-Clients can encrypt SSRS URL access querystring with `Sonrai.ExtRSAuth.Encryption.Encrypt()` or a similiar 256-bit AES encryption implementation, or modify Encrypt() with any encryption algorithm and key and block sizes.
+-In the Settings resource, replace the default values for "cle" and "passphrase" with your symetric encryption key and desired pass phrase, respectively.
+Clients can encrypt SSRS URL access querystring with `Sonrai.ExtRSAuth.Encryption.Encrypt()` or a similiar 256-bit AES encryption implementation, or modify Encrypt() with another encryption algorithm implementation.

 This package includes the following components:
 - ExtRSAuth.dll